PX4/PX4-user_guide/en/debug/swd_gdb.md

 This page documents how to connect the hardware target using GDB (from a terminal).
 To use an IDE instead, see the instructions for [Eclipse](../debug/eclipse_jlink.md) or [VSCode](../dev_setup/vscode.md#hardware-debugging).

-For the wiring interface setup, please see [this detailed information](../debug/swd_debug.md).
+For the wiring interface setup, please see this detailed information: [SWD/JTAG Debug Interface](../debug/swd_debug.md).

 ## Using Dronecode probe / Blackmagic probe